michaelaah/DataStructures/README.md

 # MyDataStructures
-A collection of data structures: LinkedList, Queue, & Stack.
+A collection of data structures: LinkedList, Queue, Stack & Tree.